 Ms. Bates’ consulting work has focused on pharmaceutical, biotech and medical device manufacturers, pharmacies and PBMs facing compliance issues, litigation, disputes, federal and state investigations, regulatory change and other business challenges.
 She has significant experience in the areas of government pricing (AWP, AMP, Best Price, and ASP), off-label marketing, regulatory compliance, False Claims Act, anti-kickback laws, state consumer protection statutes, product liability, good manufacturing practices, and contract disputes.

-Ms. Bates has fifteen years of consulting experience in the life sciences industry.
+Ms. Bates over eighteen years of consulting experience in the life sciences industry.
 Prior to joining BRG in June 2010, she was with Navigant Consulting and LECG.

 University of Virginia